 belting

-what do you think of the Cephlas procedure for migraines?
+what is your opinion of the Cephlas procedure for migraine?

-(regardless of the price and whether there are scientific studies for it or not)
+(Regardless of the price and whether or not there are scientific studies to support it)

-(In fact, my migraines are essentially concentrated in my eyes)
+(My migraines are indeed mainly concentrated in my eyes.)

 http://www.augenklinikhoeh.de/cephlas-verfahren/